vlolla/google-cloud/Architecting Hybrid Cloud Infrastructure with Anthos Specialization/1 Hybrid Cloud Infrastructure Foundations with Anthos/managinganthoslab.md

+## Managing Hybrid Clusters Notes

-## Managing Hybrid Clusters using Kubernetes Engine
+## Labs Managing Hybrid Clusters using Kubernetes Engine

 Kubernetes is the de-facto standard for container orchestration, and Google Kubernetes Engine (GKE) is a leader in the field of managed Kubernetes offerings.
 In 2018, Google brought Kubernetes to data centers with a new offering called GKE On-Prem, a certified and managed extension of the cloud-based GKE platform.